garethahealy/rego-blog/README.md

 > OPA provides a high-level declarative language that lets you specify policy as code and simple APIs to offload policy decision-making from your software.
 > You can use OPA to enforce policies in microservices, Kubernetes, CI/CD pipelines, API gateways, and more.

-In simple terms; it is a framework which allows you to build rules for your k8s resources to allow or deny.
+In simple terms, it is a framework which allows you to build rules for your k8s resources to allow or deny.
 For example:
 - Don't want to allow users to set CPU limits?
 - Want to force all deployment resources to have certain labels?
-- Want to force all deployments to have a matching `PodDisruptionBudget`
+- Want to force all deployments to have a matching `PodDisruptionBudget`?

-All of these scenarios are easily implementable via OPAs policy language; `rego` (pronounced "ray-go").
+All of these scenarios are easily implementable via OPA's policy language: `rego` (pronounced "ray-go").

-## If OPA is a framework; how do I use it?
+## If OPA is a framework, how do I use it?
 OPA gives you the policy engine but to build a full solution that works off-cluster and on-cluster, it is best combined with the following complimentary tooling:
 - OPA conftest
 - OPA Gatekeeper